Marvellye/100daysofMiva/Projects/Day_6-Shortlink_API_CRUD/API/README.md

+Hello world 👋🏻
+#100daysofMiva day 6, I worked on an API for shortening links without a database. let's talk about it

 ### Step-by-Step Instructions and Documentation

 This Node.js script creates, edits, deletes, and manages shortlinks with associated QR codes.
 It uses Express.js, Axios, Cheerio, and several Node.js core modules to achieve these tasks.